Eugene Jarecki

-Eugene Jarecki (born October 5, 1969) is an American filmmaker and author.
-He is best known as a two-time winner of the Sundance Grand Jury Prize, as well as multiple Emmy and Peabody Awards, for his films Why We Fight, Reagan, and The House I Live In.
+Eugene Jarecki (born October 5, 1969) is an American documentary filmmaker.
+He is best known for his films Why We Fight, Reagan, and The House I Live In.

-His other films include The Trials of Henry Kissinger, Freakonomics, The Opponent, and Quest of the Carib Canoe.
-His most recent feature, The King, was nominated for two Emmys in 2020, including Best Documentary Feature, and a 2019 Grammy Award for Best Music Film of the Year.
+His other films include The Trials of Henry Kissinger, Freakonomics, The King, and Quest of the Carib Canoe.
+His most recent feature, The Six Billion Dollar Man won the L'Œil d'or Jury Prize at the Cannes Film Festival and the Golden Globe Prize for Documentary in 2025.

+To date, Jarecki and his films have won the Grand Jury Prize (twice) and a Special Jury Prize at the Sundance Film Festival, two Emmy's, two Peabody Awards, a Golden Globe, a Grierson Award, a Grimme-Preis, and the L'Œil d'or Jury Prize at the Cannes Film Festival.
+His work has also been nominated for several other Emmy's, an Independent Spirit Award, a Grammy, and a Writers Guild of America award.

-Jarecki is also the author of The American Way of War: Guided Missiles, Misguided Men, and a Republic in Peril (Simon & Schuster).
+Jarecki, described as a "a public intellectual on domestic and international affairs" is a Senior Fellow at Brown University's Watson Institute for International and Public Affairs and has also been a Soros Justice Fellow at the Open Society Foundations.
+Jarecki is the author of two books including The American Way of War: Guided Missiles, Misguided Men, and a Republic in Peril (Simon & Schuster).

 Early life and education

 Jarecki was born in New Haven, Connecticut to Henry Jarecki and Gloria Jarecki, a former film critic at Time magazine.
-Jarecki grew up in New York with his brothers Andrew Jarecki (The Jinx, Capturing the Friedmans) and Thomas A. Jarecki.
+Jarecki grew up in New York with his brothers Andrew Jarecki (The Jinx, Capturing the Friedmans) and pilot Tom Jarecki.
 They also have a half-brother Nicholas Jarecki (Arbitrage).
 All four brothers are in the film industry, most notably Andrew who has also won the Sundance Grand Jury Prize and Emmy award for his own films and series.

 After graduating from the Hackley School in 1987, Eugene attended Princeton University.
 There he trained as a stage director, but pivoted into film, where he experienced early success.
-His first short film, Season of the Lifterbees, premiered at the 1993 Sundance Film Festival and won the Time Warner Grand Prize at the Aspen Film Festival.
+His first short film, Season of the Lifterbees, a Gaelic fairy tale told in jabberwocky, premiered at the 1993 Sundance Film Festival where it won the Student Academy Award.
+The film also won the Time Warner Grand Prize at the Aspen Film Festival.

+Soon after graduating university, Jarecki was doing ad-hoc work in media strategy for several politicians in the U.S. and was invited to go to Guantanamo Bay in Cuba as part of a State Department delegation.
+The purpose of the delegation was to investigate a crisis involving migrants who had been apprehended at sea and were suspected by the U.S. government of being HIV-positive.
+The migrants were then subsequently detained inside the American base in Guantanamo Bay.
+The Rev. Jesse Jackson had also come to mediate the hunger strike.
+After witnessing the conditions, Jackson instead joined the hunger strike—all of which Jarecki captured on film.
+This event inspired his commitment to documentary film.